 1) Men giving care: Reflections and husbands and sons.
 (1997).
 New York: Garland Publishing, with Joyce Bichler.

 2) The person with Alzheimers disease: Pathways to understanding the experience.
 (2002).
 Baltimore: The Johns Hopkins University Press.

-And a few journal articles and book chapters are:
+And selected journal articles and book chapters are: